With “High-Impact Heavy Trial Wins” and a “Deep Bench of Stars,” Hueston Hennigan Wins US Trial Firm of the Year

 Secured a declination from the California Department of Justice for Southern California Edison in connection with the 2018 Woolsey Fire that burned in Los Angeles and Ventura Counties.

-Defending PacifiCorp against numerous lawsuits in multiple jurisdictions across Oregon and California arising out of the 2020 Labor Day Fires.
+Representing PacifiCorp against numerous lawsuits in multiple jurisdictions across Oregon and California arising out of the 2020 Labor Day Fires.
 The fires burned over 500,000 acres across at least five counties in Oregon and California and allegedly destroyed over 2,000 structures.
-Our roles include defense of all civil litigation and consultation and engagement with regulatory and investigatory agencies.
+One of these matters was tried in 2023 in a seven-week jury trial where Mr. Dixon served as lead trial counsel.

 Representing a leading social media company with respect to antitrust issues in the app ecosystem.